22 October 2025 | ICC Sydney

 Plenary

-Closing Remarks and invite to Welcome Reception
+Closing Remarks and Invite to Welcome Reception

 Warren Bingham is a prominent figure in the medical devices, biotechnology and digital health sectors, known for his leadership and innovative contributions.
 He is the Founder and Executive Chairman of MedTech International, Global Vice President of ARIA Research, Executive Chairman of OmnisOva, Chairman of Agscent, and MTAA Board member.
 With over 30 years of experience in the medical devices sector, Warren specializes in guiding organizations towards innovation and success, particularly in medical devices and biotechnologies, excelling in global strategic execution, commercialization, and board fulfillment.
 In addition to his professional endeavors, Warren is deeply committed to philanthropy and community engagement.
 He serves as an Ambassador for the Vinnies CEO Sleepout and Diabetes Australia, contributes as a member of the Springboard Enterprises LifeSciences Council, and coaches for the Cerebral Palsy Alliance’s Accelerator, Remarkable and Taronga HATCH accelerator.
 Warren actively participates in initiatives aimed at driving positive change and making a tangible difference in people’s lives.
 Among Warren’s notable contributions to the healthcare industry is his role in establishing the Australian subsidiary of Given Imaging Ltd in 2001.
 Under his leadership, Given Imaging pioneered PillCam® technology, revolutionizing the visualization of the GI tract with its ingestible pill-sized camera.
 Warren’s strategic initiatives also led to the successful inclusion of Capsule Endoscopy on Australia’s Medicare Benefits Scheme in 2004.
 During his tenure on the global management team from 2000, Given Imaging experienced exponential growth, evolving from a start-up to a multinational, publicly traded company with revenues surpassing $250 million by 2013.
 In February 2014, Covidien acquired Given Imaging for approximately $1 billion.
 Warren’s exceptional leadership and contributions have garnered widespread recognition over the years.
 He was a finalist in the 2016 Australian Institute of Management’s ‘Excellence in Leadership Awards’ and was acknowledged by AusBiotech in 2018 for his ‘Outstanding Contribution to AusMedtech’.
 In 2019, Warren was named an Adjunct Fellow at Macquarie University and received the prestigious Medical Technology Association of Australia (MTAA) Outstanding Achievement Award in 2021 for his remarkable contributions to industry development, patient outcomes, and leadership.
 Warren’s unwavering passion, dedication, and visionary leadership continue to inspire positive change, drive innovation, and leave a lasting impact on the world